Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 She began to research, sought therapy, and created strategies, not to fight back, but to stand strong for her son.

-1. Know the Traits of a Narcissistic Co-Parent.
+1. Understand the Traits of a Narcissistic Co-Parent.

 2. Create a Clear, Court-Backed Parenting Plan.